Virginia-iGEM/igem-wikibrick/wiki/README.md

 This is a high-level overview of what the build system is doing.
 To get an idea of what the code is actually doing, see the files mentioned at the top of each section.
 Each of these files are heavily commented to making understanding what they do easier.

-Note that understanding the build system minimally requires a basic, conceptual understanding of the following:
+Understanding the build system minimally requires a basic, conceptual understanding of the following:

 - [Hypertext Markup Langauge (HTML)](https://www.w3schools.com/Html/)
 - [Cascading Style Sheets (CSS)](https://www.w3schools.com/Css/)